 The Group does not only require all its employees to behave with integrity but also requests its suppliers and business partners to observe the same ethical standards.
-The Supporting Service Operation as well as Planting and Manufacturing Operation request the suppliers and business partners to execute the antibribery confirmation for urging them not to provide any benefits to the employees of the Supporting Service Operation as well as Planting and Manufacturing Operation.
+The Supporting Service Operation as well as Planting and Manufacturing Operation request the suppliers and business partners to execute the anti-bribery confirmation for urging them not to provide any benefits to the employees of the Supporting Service Operation as well as Planting and Manufacturing Operation.
 The Group also prohibits all its employees from taking advantages of their powers and authorities for personal interests.
 The Group treats the issues on bribery, extortion, fraud and money laundering very seriously and complies with the laws of the place where the business of the Group carries on, to report the issues to the relevant Government authorities.

 The Group has maintained a whistle-blowing system to allow whistleblowers to disclose information in relation to any misconduct, malpractice or irregularity through a confidential reporting channel.
 All the reported cases would be investigated in a fair and proper manner by the Internal Audit Department of the Group.
 The Group Internal Audit Department will classify the reported cases according to their natures and reports the cases directly to the Board of Directors or the Audit Committee of the Group.
-The investigation reports of the reported cases will send to the Audit Committee of the Group for review.
+The Group.
+The Group.
+The Audit Committee of the Group.